Who Qualifies for PLF Coverage?

 Exemptions from Coverage

 The Professional Liability Fund prepares assessment notices for all Oregon State Bar members who maintain “active” status.
-However, PLF coverage is applicable only if the individual OSB member maintains his or her principal office in Oregon and engages in the private practice of law.
+PLF coverage is available only if the individual OSB member engages in the private practice of law and maintains their principal office in Oregon.
 You are not required or eligible to participate in PLF coverage if you maintain your principal office outside of Oregon.
 ORS 9.080(2)(a) and (c) and PLF Policy 3.180.

-As long as you maintain your principal office outside the state of Oregon, you must request an exemption from the Professional Liability Fund assessment each year.
+As long as you maintain your principal office outside the state of Oregon, you must request an exemption from the Professional Liability Fund assessment and certify that you have substantially equivalent coverage under OSB Rule of Licensure 5.3 each year.

 OSB members should claim this exemption if they are employed by the U.S. government; the State of Oregon; a federally recognized American Indian Tribal Government; a county, regional, or city government; or any other government body, board, or commission.
 Judges should also claim this exemption.